microsoft/tilecode/manual.md

 ![hello_grass_motion_rule](pics/helloMotionGrass.png)
 ![hello_wall_motion_rule](pics/helloBounceWall.png)

-* Step 6: Eat the apples
+* Step 6: Eat the apples.
+In order for our player to be able to eat the apples we need to create a collision rule.
+From the rule gallery we will select a smash rule.
+For **When** we will then select the red dot tile and add an apple sprite to show we want to create a rule for when the player is smashing with the apple.
+For **Do** we will not have any action for the player, for the apple we will have a destroy action (yellow pacman) and adding 10 points action so the player gets more points with more apples.

 ![hello_collision_apple_rule](pics/collisionAppleRule.png)

-* Step 7: Avoid the snakes
+* Step 7: Avoid the snakes.
 ![hello_collision_snake_rule](pics/helloLooseGame.png)

 # Sharing Your TileCode Games {#sharing}